Hororata: Government

 Hororata is part of the electorate.
 The Selwyn District Council provides local government services to Hororata.

 Recreation

 Hororata has a domain, which includes duck ponds and a picnic area.
-It was established in 1877 thanks to the generousity of local land owners.
+It was established in 1877 thanks to the generosity of local land owners.
 A tennis court and a Scouts building are located in the domain as well.
 Large expansive fields are located there, which are primarily used for the Hororata Highland Games and the Hororata Night Glow.
 A horse riding track, a tennis court, a Scouts building, are also located in the domain.
 A walking track links the domain to St John's Church.
 Ice skating used to occur on the Edwardian lake at the Hororata Domain.

 Services

 Hororata has a café and bar, petrol station and a fire station.
 Hororata also has a community centre where it houses a clothing shop.